Hyundai i20 N 2022 review – hot supermini zeros in on the Ford Fiesta ST

 An inspiring new hot hatch from Hyundai N. Agile, and with a limited slip differential that offers superb mid-corner traction, it’s a formidable Fiesta ST rival.

 We weren’t quite sure what to expect when Hyundai unveiled its N brand, a dedicated performance department created with developing genuine enthusiast versions of the firm’s regular vehicles.
 But the resulting i30 N left us in no doubt whatsoever that the N team, headed by ex-BMW M man Albert Biermann, knew exactly what they wanted to achieve, and how to achieve it.
-The car has rapidly become an evo favourite, delivering a broad spread of abilities with the depth of character and involvement that can only be achieved with a car developed by enthusiasts for enthusiasts.
+The car has rapidly become an evo favourite, to the point of being included in our 2021 evo Car of the Year competition, delivering a broad spread of abilities with the depth of character and involvement that can only be achieved with a car developed by enthusiasts for enthusiasts.

 Now, N has turned its attention to the supermini class with its new i20 N. Based on the fresh i20 supermini, and with the positive response of its big brother still ringing in its ears, will it suffer from that difficult second album syndrome, or can N really take on and beat the Fiesta ST at its own game?

 Engine, transmission and 0-60 time